-- International currency transfer services make their profits from many currency exchanges at small margins and small fees to cover costs.
-Their exchange rates are usually 1-2% less than midmarket rates, which means they make about that much on currency changed.
+International currency transfer services make their profits by making a large number of currency exchanges with small margins and small fees to cover costs.
+Their exchange rates are usually 1-2% less than mid-market rates, and they make about that much on any currency exchanged.
 Their income depends on offering great deals to attract a lot of users.

-- Bank overseas currency transfers make their profits from fees for everything and currency exchanges at big margins (worse rates).
-Its exchange rates are usually 2-4% less than midmarket rates, meaning they make about that much on currency changed plus all their fees.
-They income depends on making as much money per transaction as possible.
+Bank overseas currency transfers make their profits from fees for everything and currency exchanges at big margins (worse rates).
+Its exchange rates are usually 2-4% less than mid-market rates, meaning they make about that much on currency exchanged plus all their fees.
+Their income depends on making as much money per transaction as possible.

 This is how international currency transfer services are able to offer much better value for money.

-If you want to make international money transfers then you may want to consider avoiding banks.
-In many cases you can only use banks for transfers when you have an account with them and you will end up paying whatever rates and fees they demand, wait for however long it might take, and have fewer options for sending and collecting.
+If you want to make international money transfers, you may want to consider avoiding banks.
+In many cases, you can only use banks for transfers when you have an account with them and you will end up paying whatever rates and fees they demand, wait for however long it might take and have fewer options for sending and collecting.

 Bank fees are BIG

-Bank fees mean you might spend hundreds of dollars on just one transaction.
-The fees might be more than the amount of money you are sending.
+Bank fees mean you might spend hundreds of dollars on just one transaction, and the fees might be more than the amount of money you are sending.

-- Fees for receiving: The person you are sending money to will have to pay another fee to pick it up.
-This is typically more if they are in a different country and using a different currency, and can be over $30.
+Fees for receiving.
+The person you are sending money to will have to pay another fee to pick it up.
+This is typically more if they are in a different country and using a different currency.
+This fee can be over $30.
 They will also have to pay the separate fees of whichever bank they are using.

-- Extra fees if you want to pay the receiving fees: If you, the sender, want to pay for the recipient’s bank fees then you can, but this incurs a “correspondent fee” of $40 or more.
+Extra fees if you want to pay the receiving fees.
+If you, the sender, want to pay for the recipient’s bank fees, you can but this incurs a “correspondent fee” of $40 or more.

-- Fees for tracing the transfer: If you want to find out how much longer the transfer will take, or if it did not arrive and you want to find out what happened to it then the bank will look into it if you pay another $25.
+Fees for tracing the transfer.
+If you want to find out how much longer the transfer will take, or if it did not arrive and you want to find out what happened to it, the bank will look into it if you pay another $25.

-- Cancellation fees: If you have realised the fees are too high and want to cancel the transfer then you can.
-This will incur another $25 fee.
+Cancellation fees.
+If you realise the fees are too high and want to cancel the transfer, you can but this will incur another $25 fee.